MarkPollmann/stars/README.md

+Small project to learn redis.
 Calculates total stars of all repos of a GitHub user via the GitHub API.
 Responses are cached with Redis for a specified amout of time

 # Usage

-Run with `$ node app.js` and run queries on `localhost:5000/api/$(username)`
+Run a redis server, then `$ npm start` and run queries on `localhost:5000/api/$(username)`